aristo6253/diffusion-image-detection/README.md

 The frequency heatmaps and spectra that can be found in the report and the presentation can be obtained by running the scripts in the `heatmap_spectra_generation` folder.
 To be able to run this with your own datasets, you will need to add your dataset in the `datasets` dictionary and also inlude it in the argument parser in the possible choices of datasets.

-To create a frequency heatmap only required argument is the dataset to be analyzed (for the high-pass script there is the possibility to use a threshold or not, the default option is a threshold of 1).
+To create a frequency heatmap the only required argument is the dataset to be analyzed (for the high-pass script there is the possibility to use a threshold or not, the default option is a threshold of 1).

 ```
 python heatmap_spectra_generation/hp_heatmap.py --dataset progan --no_thresh